jundalisay/superblist/content/en/research/socrates/simple-republic/book-10/chapter-1.md

 title: "Shallow Philosophy and Religion as Poetry"
 weight: 2
 image: "/covers/republic.jpg"
 description: "God is the real Creator of everything.
-All perceptions are reflections and all things are imitations of the original from God.
-Homer is one of the greatest poets and should be read by all.
-But shallow, imitative philosophers should not be allowed into the State"
+All perceptions are reflections and all things are imitations of the original from God"
 icon: "/icons/socrates.png"
 ---